metaplex-foundation/developer-hub/src/pages/core/using-core-in-anchor.md

 By activating the `anchor flag` that we talked about previously, you'll be able to deserialize both the `Asset` and `Collection` accounts directly in the Anchor account struct:

-{% dialect-switcher title="Deserialize an Asset" %}
+{% dialect-switcher title="Accounts Deserialization" %}

 {% dialect title="Asset" id="asset" %}